 It is advisable to check with the British embassy or consulate whether any further documents are required.

-Students from outside the EU / EFTA who have been offered a place on a course may be allowed to work a certain number of hours per week (usually up to 20), depending on their course level and sponsor.
+Students who have been offered a place on a course may be allowed to work a certain number of hours per week (usually up to 20), depending on their course level and sponsor.

 It should be clarified between the au pair and host family, how many hours of au pair work are expected and how these hours will be scheduled.
 A full time study course may make it difficult to also accommodate au pair duties for a host family.
 Keep in mind that the immigration officials at the point of entry always have the right to refuse entry should they believe that the student is in truth intending to work full time.

-If there are further questions regarding students visas for the United Kingdom, please contact the British authorities directly.
+If there are further questions regarding this visa, please check the official information on the General student visa or contact the British authorities directly.